RyanEggert/olinjs/classes/class08/README.md

 ```

 Below is the `scripts` section from the in-class exercise `package.json` showing how we can use `npm` to run our unit tests.
 As you can see, you can even run `npm` tasks with `npm`!
+The `cover-mocha` script also shows how to generate server-side code coverage using Istanbul.
+It's just an extra simple command, and you can pretty much copy it to any new project. `test` is also a special npm keyword, so you can omit `run` and just run `npm test` to run all our tests.
+Try that now and take a look at Istanbul's coverage output for the server-side!

 ###### package.json
 ```